 We provide instruments to degree-seeking music majors.
 Instruments are available on a per-semester basis, free of charge.

 Where do I keep my instrument?

-Washburn’s Music Department also rents lockers.
+Washburn’s Music Department also supplies lockers to music majors.
 These lockers are large enough to hold most instruments and are also free of charge.